Pratt & Whitney, Pentagon finalize $1.1 billion F-35 engine deal

-WASHINGTON The Pentagon on Wednesday announced it had finalized a $1.1 billion contract with Pratt & Whitney, a unit of United Technologies Corp (UTX.N), to build 38 engines for a sixth batch of F-35 fighter jets built by Lockheed Martin Corp (LMT.N).
+WASHINGTON The Pentagon on Wednesday announced it had finalized a $1.1 billion (680.3 million pounds) contract with Pratt & Whitney, a unit of United Technologies Corp (UTX.N), to build 38 engines for a sixth batch of F-35 fighter jets built by Lockheed Martin Corp (LMT.N).

 The Pentagon's F-35 program office and Pratt said the two sides signed a $508 million contract modification on Wednesday.
 Added to previously awarded preliminary contracts, that brought the total value of the contract to $1.1 billion.